The next convention is set for

 Registration Starts at $45 Until May 15th, Then $50!!!

-The Famous Unknown Convention will be at the same location this year and some great additions in store for 2013 our 25th annual celebration!
+The Famous Unknown Convention will be at a Brand New location this year due to reconstruction of our old facility.

 2013 New England Magic Competition!!!